skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 how rare it is that visitors – particularly foreigners – are given an audience with Queen Alidia."

 They nod.
-Of couse they realize this.
+Of course they realize this.

 "And so I need to give you a bit of a warning.
 Don't speak rashly.
 Speak truthfully.
 Respectfully.
 If you kindle her anger, likely as not she'll just kill you.
 If anyone dies, you'll be able to recover the body in the lower morgue, back near the servant's entrance.
-You'll have three days to recover the body of your comapnions for burial, if you like.
-If you havn't come 'round to collect them by the end of three days, the staff will dispose of it as suits them.
+You'll have three days to recover the body of your companions for burial, if you like.
+If you haven't come 'round to collect them by the end of three days, the staff will dispose of it as suits them.
 That usually means incineration.
 Now, just mind your manners and I doubt we'll have any problems along these lines.
 The only other thing is that you'd